Theory of Plate Tectonics

 - Although subduction is thought to be the strongest force driving plate motions.

-- These deriving forces of three categories: mantle dynamics related, gravity related (main driving force accepted nowadays), and earth rotation related.
+- These deriving forces are of three categories: mantle dynamics related, gravity related (main driving force accepted nowadays), and earth rotation related.

 You can also read: